neuefische/wd-flipped-classroom-curriculum/sessions/react-data-fetching/README.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-data-fetching/demo-end -i
 ```

-> 💡 This demo is a continuation of the **React Effects and Fetch** and **React Custom Hooks** session demos.
-It aims to replace the custom `useFetch` hook with `useSWR` before adding some additional local state to enrich the app.
+> 💡 This demo is a continuation of the **React Effects and Fetch** session demo.
+It aims to replace the `startFetching` function and the `useEffect` with `useSWR` before adding some additional local state to enrich the app.

 ### Recap: Fetching Data in React